DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-04-06-managing-and-communicating-rollover-in-2021.md

 ## Duplicating course information from one cycle to the next

-On 6 July 2021, we rolled over all courses that had been published or withdrawn by providers between 5 October 2020 and 4 October 2021.
+On 6 July 2021, we rolled over all courses published or withdrawn by providers between 5 October 2020 and 4 October 2021.

 We copied all details and put the courses into the ‘Rolled over’ state.
-Providers could then review and edit the details, and publish them in time for the new recruitment cycle.
+Providers could then review and edit the details and publish them in time for the new recruitment cycle.

 ![Courses list in the ‘Rolled over’ state](rollover-courses-list.png "Courses list in the ‘Rolled over’ state")

 ## New page added to Publish

-Once the courses had been rolled over, we displayed an additional page to allow users to manage courses for the current cycle and the next cycle.
+Once we rolled over the courses, we displayed an interstitial page to allow users to manage courses for the current and next cycles.

 We added a banner to remind users to publish their courses ready to be viewed on Find from 5 October.